-- the external auditor may not undertake any work for Contact that compromises, or is seen to compromise, the independence and objectivity of the external audit process.
-The policy also outlines what services, other than their statutory audit roles, may be provided by the auditor. - before the external auditor undertakes any other non-audit work for Contact, specific approval must be given by the Chair of the Audit and Risk Committee (or Committee as a whole) or in their absence, the Chair of the Board. - the external auditor confirms their continuing independent status to the Board every six months.
+- + The external auditor may not undertake any work for Contact that compromises, or is seen to compromise, the independence and objectivity of the external audit process.
+The policy also outlines which services, other than their statutory audit roles, may be provided by the auditor. - + Before the external auditor undertakes any other non-audit work for Contact, specific approval must be given by the Chair of the Audit and Risk Committee (or Committee as a whole) or in their absence, the Chair of the Board. - + The external auditor confirms their continuing independent status to the Board every six months.

-- the Audit and Risk Committee ensures that the audit partner is changed at least every five years with a two-year cooling-off period following rotation. - the maximum tenure of any external audit firm will be 15 years, followed by a cooling-off period of two years. - the Chief Financial Officer has delegated authority to engage the external auditors for any additional audit related costs or services of up to 5% of the audit fee.
+- + The Audit and Risk Committee ensures that the audit partner is changed at least every five years with a two-year cooling-off period following rotation. - + The maximum tenure of any external audit firm will be 15 years, followed by a cooling-off period of two years. - + The Chief Financial Officer has delegated authority to engage the external auditors for any additional audit related costs or services of up to 5 percent of the audit fee.

-In FY23, Ernst & Young conducted the following other assurance activities:
+In FY24, EY conducted the following other assurance activities:

-- Assurance of greenhouse gas emissions reporting - Assurance of Global Reporting Initiative disclosures - Assurance over our Green Borrowing Programme - Assurance over our Sustainable Finance Framework and sustainability linked loan - Audit of subsidiary financial statements

-In FY23, Ernst & Young conducted the following non-assurance work:

-- R&D tax incentive compliance - Remuneration benchmarking and survey services
+- + Assurance of greenhouse gas emissions reporting - + Assurance of Global Reporting Initiative disclosures - + Assurance over our Green Borrowing Programme - + Assurance over our Sustainable Finance Framework and sustainability-linked loan - + Audit of subsidiary financial statements In FY24, EY conducted the following non-assurance work: - + Remuneration benchmarking and survey services